Engaging Impacted Communities in Reducing Gun Violence

 As a result, proposed gun violence prevention policies are often limited and insufficient at addressing the daily gun violence many Black and Brown communities face.
 To comprehensively address the epidemic of gun violence in our country we must amplify the insights from those who are disproportionately impacted.
 Those who are closest to the pain know what solutions to gun violence work within their communities.
 By bringing impacted communities to the forefront of the advocacy and policymaking process we can make gun violence rare and abnormal.

-Over the past seven years, the Educational Fund to Stop Gun Violence has worked to promote community engagement and political involvement within communities of color that are disproportionately impacted by gun violence.
+Over the past seven years, the Coalition to Stop Gun Violence has worked to promote community engagement and political involvement within communities of color that are disproportionately impacted by gun violence.

 In 2015 we partnered with the Urban Institute, the Joint Center for Political and Economic Studies, and the Joyce Foundation to convene nearly 50 community members in Richmond, Virginia to provide insights into how to curb gun violence within communities of color.
 Combined with parallel convenings in Stockton, California and Milwaukee, Wisconsin, the result was a report titled Engaging Communities in Reducing Gun Violence, which called for a holistic and multifaceted public health approach that tackles the structural barriers at the root of gun violence.